sopherapps/simplemq/README.md

   client.listen({
       ipAddress: 'localhost', // the ip address, for now we will assume the server is on this computer
-      port: 30999, // the port as specified in the server code
+      port: 38000, // Default is 38000, the port as specified in the server code
-      interval: 1000, // receive messages at least every second
+      interval: 1000, // Default is 1000, receive messages at least every second
       clientId: 'ity65476t9ygyf', // some random identifier the server will use to identify this client everytime the client connects
   }, (err, message) => {
       if(err){